When Aaron Sims presented the worm creatures he designed to the director of 1997’s

 The studio typically starts off with smaller 3D prints to make sure everything is built properly.
 After they work through minor issues, they print larger one-off models to paint and present to the directors.

-Learn more about stereolithography 3D printing, the technology Aaron Sims Creative uses to print high-detail maquettes to visualize their creations in real life.
+stereolithography 3D printing, the technology Aaron Sims Creative uses to print high-detail maquettes to visualize their creations in real life.
+The ASC team prints maquettes using desktop stereolithography 3D printers.
+They usually start with smaller prototypes, then print and assemble a larger final model.

 “When you’re using your imagination on a project, somebody else is too.
 And your imaginations might not line up.
 It’s pretty hard to debate something that’s right in front of you in physical reality.
 You can point at something and say this isn’t right, or this is.
 With a digital model, you can kind of debate that, and it can stay up in the air until the last minute.
 Whereas with practical effects, you know, concretely, what it is moving forward,” said Reichstadt.